-Examples in languages other than the language in which your contribution is written should be in italics with an approximate translation.
-Between the original and the translation, glosses can be added.
+Examples in languages other than English should be in italics with an approximate translation.
+Between the original and the translation lines, a line with glosses (and in cases of more ‘exotic’ languages, a line containing a morphemic breakdown) can be added.
 This interlinear gloss gets no punctuation and no highlighting.
 For the abbreviations in the interlinear gloss, CAPS or small caps can be used, which will be converted to small caps by our typesetters in final formatting.

 Every next level in the example gets one indent/tab.

 (1) Kare wa besutoseraa o takusan kaite-iru.